-I had my doubts as to whether a "semi-industrial"even exists, but it's just what Singer called "industrial - for home use" or "light industrial".
+I had my doubts as to whether a "semi-industrial" even exists, but it's just what Singer called "industrial - for home use" or "light industrial".
 The first sign is the motor, which seems as fast as an industrial - quite remarkable for such a small motor.
-This actually makes it hard to do some things, like, well, sewing slowly, embroidery etc.
+This actually makes it hard to do some things, like, well, sewing slowly, embroidery etc. Real industrial machines never have an attached motor.

 Unlike the 630/730/830 it has a full rotary hook, and still a vertical bobbin so you can do embroidery (in theory at least).